Shop Repairs Manufacturers Resources iFAQs About

 Stick To The Nucleus?

-In 1923, Louis de Broglie, a French physics graduate student, presented his findings attributing wavelengths to electrons.
+In 1924, Louis de Broglie, a French physics graduate student, delivered a thesis to Paris University containing his important findings attributing wavelengths to electrons.

 In 1929, after the wave nature of electrons was demonstrated experimentally, the Nobel Prize for Physics was conferred on de Broglie for his discovery.